Search Site

 830 Post Road East, Suite 301 | Westport, Connecticut 06880

-What is Alimony (also known as spousal support or maintenance)?
+What is Alimony and how it defined in Connecticut (also known as spousal support or maintenance)?

 Alimony, also referred to as spousal support or maintenance, is money paid by one spouse to the other after they legally separate or divorce, and includes money that may be paid by one spouse to the other during the pendency of the divorce action.
 Alimony is based on a spouse’s continuing duty to support the other after divorce or separation.